gamestrafe/thedivision2/source/_pages/backpack-trophies.md

 Rewarded for completing the Dark Zone East Recon mission during the Open Beta.

+## T-Rex

+Looted from the boss "Wyvern" of the Tidal Basin Stronghold.

 ## Tiny Skeleton

 Found in the DCD Headquarters mission.
 In the underground morgue with the 3 blood vats, go to the corner back and left from where you entered, next to the skeleton standing there to get it.